coquetl/housing-prediction/README.md

 Concepts and methods used:
 - Data analysis and cleaning
 - Pipeline to scale, encode and prepare the data
-- Model training and selection, cross validation, Grid search method
+- Model training and selection, cross validation, Grid search method on Linear Regression, Decision Trees, and Random Forests
 - Evaluation on test set